 Ribera del Duero is a young wine denomination in Spain.
 It is highly reputed, but it is pretty young.
-Its history cannot be understood without the enormous contribution of the wines of Vega Sicilia, one of the world´s most reknown producers, and of Alejandro Fernandez (Pesquera), a true revolutionary in the region.
+Its history cannot be understood without the enormous contribution of the wines of Vega Sicilia, one of the world´s most renowned producers, and Alejandro Fernandez (Pesquera), a true revolutionary in the region.

 The arrival of phylloxera in the region coincided with the crisis of 98 in Spain.
 The loss of Cuba and the Philippines, Spanish colonies until then, were a time of great difficulty for the country.
 Phylloxera also left a generation without wine.

 The first was Tinto Pesquera was an amazing wine.
-Sensual and full bodied.
+Sensual and full-bodied.
 The wine exalted aromas of ripe berries and prunes, with mysterious notes of graphite and smoke.
 Over the years, Alejandro Fernández improved his methods and managed to achieve wines with finer tannins. ,

 Since 1982, the wine region of Ribera got its own appellation (pretty recent for Spanish standards).
 The traditional bodegas were supported by the work of smaller producers and also by investors that saw in Ribera del Duero a great opportunity.

 Ribera del Duero is located in the heart of Castilla y León.
-The wine producing region extends over a hundred miles, following the course of the Alto Douro.
+The wine-producing region extends over a hundred miles, following the course of the Alto Douro.
 It comprises 19 municipalities of Valladolid, 5 of Segovia five, 5 of Soria and 59 Burgos .
 Burgos holds 85% of the vineyard.
 The wine tours in Ribera del Duero that we normally propose cover Valladolid and Burgos.

 The Ribera del Duero vineyards are situated at an altitude of about 800 meters.
 The vineyards are spread over both banks of the river, usually very close to the banks.
-The wider area barely 30 miles away to the river.
+The wider area is barely 30 miles away from the river.
 The lowest land is devoted to irrigated crops and the highest levels are occupied by the grain, while the vineyard is grown in the intermediate terraces.
 Some growers prefer higher areas “where the vine freezes”.
 The terrain is hilly.
 Plain and stony valley lands alternate with steep hills, sometimes surmounted by lofty castles and forests dotted with pine trees.
 The vineyards occupy intermediate terraces mainly on clay soils.
 The riverbanks are formed by alluvial terraces.
 The highest terraces offer calcareous slopes which, in certain vintages, deliver wines of exceptional quality

 The climate in Ribera del Duero is continental, with extreme temperatures: warm summers and very cold winters.
 Rainfall varies between 400 liters in Sardon and 560 liters in Aranda de Duero.
 The vines cannot complain they do not enjoy the sun: the peak can get at 2,750 hours of sunshine per year.
 Autumns in this part of Span are moderately cold and wet, but the rain does not usually affect the harvest.
 Spring frosts are common, especially in May, which determines substantial differences between harvests.

-In case you are planning to visit Ribera del Duero on your own we suggest you in this section some proposals to visit the best wineries in Ribera del Duero.
+In case you are planning to visit Ribera del Duero on your own, we suggest you in this section some proposals to visit the best wineries in Ribera del Duero.